-The bottom outline, though, is just a jagged squiggly line.
-It is also broken for the chain and in few other places.
+The bottom outline, though, is a jagged squiggly line.
+It is also broken for the chain and in a few other places.
 The “branch ends” point down and out – changing direction as we go around the tree.

-We keep adding more details to our drawing.
-Now it is time to draw out every single one of those pearls on the chain that wraps our tree.
+Now it is time to draw out every single one of the pearls on the chain that wraps our tree.
 They are all just small circles.
 Line them up nicely, one next to the other along the lines that we have sketched.

-And while we are adding the small details, let’s add nice ribbon bows to our presents.
+Start by drawing nice ribbon bows for our presents.
 They are made of a circle for the knot, two loops up and two squiggle lines for the ribbon ends - check out the detailed step-by-step instructions to draw a bow in the present drawing tutorial.

 And here is the final Christmas tree drawing once it is coloured in.

-We used the same colours as for the easy Christmas tree drawing above.
-We have also used the same trick with colouring in the tree with green lines to suggest the direction of the branches as above.
-And finally the trick shading the white paper on the presents with light blue, as we have done before on our snowman.
+We have used the same colours as for the easy Christmas tree drawing above.
+We have also used the same trick with using different shades of green plus some yellow and white lines to suggest the texture of the branches.